-- Concentrate.
-Put aside your worries and distractions.
-Get ready to get down to business! - Don't rely too much on prior knowledge.
-Although you may know about the subject, the information that is presented will be the source from which your answer should come. - Read the question first.
-Why read the question before the passage?
-Because it saves time toknow what you are reading for! - Make sure you understand the question.
+- 17. Don't rely too much on prior knowledge.
+Although you may know about the subject, the information that is presented will be source from which your answer should come. - 18.
+Read the question first.
+Why read the question before the passage?Because it saves time to know what you are reading for! - 19.
+Make sure you understand the question.
 What kind of information will you need to gather when you read?
 Will you be looking for facts?
-Or will you be using the passage to come up with your own answer? - Read the passage.
+Or will you be using the passage to come up with your own answer? - 20.
+Read the passage.
 Read the passage as quickly as you can.
-Look for the answer as you read.
+Look for theanswer as you read.
 When you find it, take notice of it, but -- and this is important -- don't stop reading yet!
 Read to the end.
-That way you can be sure that your answer is the best, most complete answer possible.
+That way you be sure that your answer is the best, most complete answer possible.
 If you are reading the passage in order to provide a written response, read more carefully.
-Makesure you understand everything.
+Make sure you understand everything.